6 Atlanta officers charged after students pulled from car

 ATLANTA (AP) — Six Atlanta police officers have been charged after a dramatic video showed authorities pulling two young people from a car during protests over the death of George Floyd, a prosecutor said Tuesday.

-“I feel a little safer now that these monsters are off the street and no longer able to terrorize anyone else,” said Messiah Young, who was dragged from the vehicle along with his girlfriend, Taniyah Pilgrim.
+“I feel a little safer now that these monsters are off of the street and no longer able to terrorize anyone else,” said 22-year-old Messiah Young, who was dragged from the vehicle along with his girlfriend, 20-year-old Taniyah Pilgrim, while they were caught in traffic.

 The Saturday night incident first gained attention from video online and on local news.
 Throughout, the couple can be heard screaming and asking officers what is happening.

-Two of the officers, Investigator Ivory Streeter and Investigator Mark Gardner, were fired earlier this week.
+Two of the officers were fired Sunday after Atlanta Mayor Keisha Lance Bottoms and police Chief Erika Shields determined from body camera footage that they had used excessive force.

-Atlanta Mayor Keisha Lance Bottoms said Pilgrim was released without charges.
-She said Young, was released, too, and she’s ordering the charges against him dropped.
-She didn’t specify what charges he faced.
-A police report says Young was charged with attempting to elude police and driving with a suspended license.
+Pilgrim was released without charges.
+Howard said Young was charged with attempting to elude the officers, and the mayor has said she’s ordering his charges dropped.

-Dramatic body camera video that police released Sunday night shows police taking another young man into custody in a downtown street alongside a line of stopped cars.
-The man is pleading with police to let him go, saying he didn’t do anything.
+Body camera video from seven officers shows police taking another young man into custody in a downtown street alongside a line of stopped cars.
+The man, whom Howard identified as Chancellor Meyers, is pleading with police to let him go, saying he didn’t do anything.

-Young, sitting in the driver’s seat of a car stopped in the street holds up his phone, appearing to shoot video as an officer approaches and pulls the driver’s side door open.
+Sitting in the driver’s seat of a car stopped in the street, Young holds up his phone, appearing to shoot video as an officer approaches and pulls the driver’s side door open.
 Young pulls the door shut and says repeatedly, “I’m not dying today.”
 He urges the officers to release the other man and let him get in the car as the dark sedan advances a bit.

 The car gets stuck in traffic and officers run up to both sides of the car shouting orders.
 An officer uses a stun gun on Pilgrim as she’s trying to get out of the car and then officers pull her from the vehicle.